lunjohnzhang/yulun-academic/content/publication/zentner2021tpt/index.md

 ---
-title: A Simple Approach to Continual Learning by Transferring Skill Parameters
+title: "A Simple Approach to Continual Learning by Transferring Skill Parameters"

 # Publication type.